Links

 Snyk API

-A Snyk tool that enables developers to programmatically integrate with Snyk.
+A Snyk tool that enables developers to integrate programmatically with Snyk.
 See Snyk API.

 Snyk Apps